Help With Child Support

 After child support has been awarded, it can be modified by either parent upon proof that a significant change in circumstances has occurred since the court ordered the present amount of child support.
 When such a change is shown to have occurred, the guidelines will be reapplied to determine the correct amount of support.

-If you require assistance with a family law matter, including child support, our attorney has extensive experience with child support calculations and determinations, and he can help you to pursue an award of support that meets the needs of your family.
-Call our office today at 803-794-0140 to schedule your free consultation.
+If you require assistance with a family law matter, including child support, Mr. Johnson has extensive experience with child support calculations and determinations, and he can help you to pursue an award of support that meets the needs of your family.
+Call his office today at 803-794-0140 to schedule your free consultation.